Outta Time (Bryson Tiller song)

-"Outta Time" is a song by American singer Bryson Tiller featuring Canadian-American musician Drake, from Tiller's third studio album, Anniversary.
+"Outta Time" is a song by American singer Bryson Tiller featuring Canadian rapper Drake, from Tiller's third studio album, Anniversary.
 Produced by frequent Drake collaborators Vinylz, Nineteen85 and 40, the song samples Snoh Aalegra's "Fool for You" and finds the artists reflecting on their respective relationships.
 Drake is the first featured artist to appear on any of Tiller's studio albums.
 The song was sent to US urban radio on October 20, 2020, as the third single from Anniversary.

 Background

 The song is the only track on Tiller's Anniversary with a credited guest appearance, as he brought in the services of Drake to contribute a verse.
 Tiller revealed that Drake was due to collaborate with him five years earlier on Tiller's 2015 album Trapsoul, but the plans fell through and he had been trying to sort out a collaboration ever since.
 Tiller, despite being impressed by Drake's contribution, was hesitant to release the song because of his mental state, until his manager heard it and urged him to include it on Anniversary.
 The song was originally meant for Tiller's upcoming project, Serenity.
 Drake had shown support toward Tiller before the release of Trapsoul, and at one point wanted to sign him to OVO, following the success of Tiller's song, "Don't".

 Tiller first played the song during a surprise Zoom listening session shortly before the album's release.